Who We Are:

 - Assist in the planning, execution, and evaluation of related events and programs

 - Assist in recruiting, interviewing, and training new Peer Health Advisors

 - Abide by most recent mandated reporting policies and laws

-Being a Peer Health Adviser will require a time commitment that can range within a few hours a week.
+Being a Peer Health Advisor will require a time commitment that can range within a few hours a week.
 All members must attend weekly or biweekly group meetings which last about an hour on average.
 In addition to this, new or orienting members must attend training, which will last the spring semester and generally be an average of three hours per week.
-All Peer Health Advisers are expected to participate in recruitment, programming, facilitation, event organization, or other activities which could also take several hours a week, depending on students’ involvement, Peer Health Adviser events scheduled, programming request volume, and the Lehigh University academic calendar.
+All Peer Health Advisors are expected to participate in recruitment, programming, facilitation, event organization, or other activities which could also take several hours a week, depending on students’ involvement, Peer Health Advisor events scheduled, programming request volume, and the Lehigh University academic calendar.

 Want more Info?
 See our Frequently Asked Questions page!